-R&B singer R Kelly has strongly denied the shocking accusations made against him that he is ‘imprisoning women in abusive sex cult’.
+R&B singer R Kelly has strongly denied the shocking accusations that he is “imprisoning women in an abusive sex cult”.

 “Mr. Robert Kelly is both alarmed and disturbed by the recent revelations attributed to him.
 Mr. Kelly unequivocally denies such accusations and will work diligently and forcibly to pursue his accusers and clear his name,” a representative for the singer told TMZ.

-The exclusive article, written by music journalist Jim DeRogatis who has been investigating allegations about R. Kelly’s sexual-predator behaviour for years, quoted three unnamed sets of parents, said they had not seen or spoken with their daughter for months.
+The exclusive article, written by music journalist Jim DeRogatis who has been investigating allegations about R. Kelly’s sexual-predator behaviour for years, quoted three unnamed sets of parents, who claimed that they have not seen or spoken with their daughter for months.

 However, in the wake of R Kelly’s denial, another the women, 21-year-old Joycelyn Savage, has denied that she is being held hostage: “I’m in a happy place in my life.
 I’m not being brainwashed or anything like that,” she told TMZ before saying the situation had “definitely got out of hand”.